Map-A-Droid/MAD/README.md

 ### Rubberbanding
 If you are experiencing weird and quick GPS jumps to the actual location from the phone, you can try these steps to fix it.

+**Keep in mind that any of these possible fixes can cause boot loops or crashes.
+Please create a backup of your phone, if you don't want to start over.**

+ - Use tinfoil around your phone (seriously)
  - Enable GMS reset
  - Disable Google Play Services background data
  - Set the device to GPS only